LEGALLY REVIEWED BY:

 Work With an Attorney for Help With Your Patent

 If you or somebody you care about has created a new machine, manufacture, composition of matter, or process, you need to seek a patent as soon as possible.
-We strongly recommend that you work with an Orange County intellectual property lawyer at Callahan & Blaine who has experience handling patent applications.
+We strongly recommend that you work with a patent attorney or an Orange County intellectual property lawyer at Callahan & Blaine who has experience handling patent applications.
 The application process for a utility patent can become incredibly technical, but when you have an attorney with resources and experience by your side, you can be sure that the application will be handled appropriately.